idia640/presentations/week07/PITCHME.md

 Note:

+Let's walk through this:

-1. Conscious thought about a situation.
+1. There is a conscious thought about a situation.
-2. Activated network in pre-control cortex pairing previous knowledge and paired emotional responses.
+2. This activates network in pre-control cortex pairing previous knowledge and paired emotional responses.
-3. Non-conscious signaling to amygdala which triggers the body to react emotionally and also change to the brain to result in additional mental change.
+3. Non-conscious signaling to amygdala triggers the body to react emotionally and also change to the brain to result in additional mental change.
-4. This last emotional response is feeling.
+4. Finally, there is an emotional response (perception) as a feeling.

 Right hemisphere of brain is more involved in processing emotion.